4 Reasons Why 95% of Your Buyers Don't Leave Feedback on Amazon

 Likewise, customers are thinking about their own priorities.
 The college student is studying hard for his next exam.
 The young professional is putting in extra hours to climb the corporate ladder.
 The grandpa is busy watching his grandkids compete in ball games and playing golf.
 People are focused on their own lives, which leaves little room for feedback ratings.

-For these reasons, it's very important to solicit feedback at exactly the right moment.
+For these reasons, it's very important to request Amazon feedback from buyers at exactly the right moment.
 If you're soliciting manually, you reduce your chance of engagement.
 A feedback management tool like FeedbackFive allows you to build time-based rules, simplifying the entire process.
-FeedbackFive lets you solicit at a specific time of day or based on a certain number of days after the order (or delivery date).
+FeedbackFive lets you request feedback at a specific time of day or based on a certain number of days after the order (or delivery date).
 You can even build solicitation campaigns customized for particular SKUs.
 With logic like this, it's much easier to get people thinking about your business (and thus entice them to leave feedback).

 If you're frustrated with your low feedback rating, it's time to take control of your Amazon reputation.
 Sign up for a free FeedbackFive account today.
 Configure your campaigns, and let our tool do the work for you.